srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 # Object oriented programming
-> it is a programming paradigm like procedural programming paradigm.
+> programming paradigm based on concept of object which contains attributes and methods.

 **Need of oops**: loose control(easy to extend/improve), avoid code repetative, readability
 ### For ex: